 Most of the campgrounds reside within the Arapaho National Forest, managed by the USFS.
 They are usually seasonal, open during the typical Colorado summer from late May to September.
-Camping is easy to access from Georgetown and Idaho springs, with a chance to discover two great fourteeners: Mount Evans and Mount Bierstadt.
+Camping is easy to access from Georgetown and Idaho springs, with a chance to discover two great fourteeners: Mount Blue Sky and Mount Bierstadt.
 Explore the great outdoors from Clear Creek County, home to some epic stretches of whitewater rafting on Clear Creek.

 List of camping by Georgetown, Idaho Springs and Empire, CO, in order of proximity:

 The railroad town of Georgetown welcomes all who come to its humble historic streets.
 It sits as a gateway to Guanella Pass, an easy national scenic byway to drive south an hour to Grant at US-285.
 Guanella Pass Road starts up from town, making camping on this route very convenient if you need to be close to amenities.
 Once you enter the Arapaho National Forest you’ll come across two campgrounds on the Georgetown side of the pass.

 On the opposite, south side, of Guanella Pass lies the Pike National Forest.
 You’ll descend from the summit down to Highway 285 at Grant.
 There are a couple of campgrounds near Grant on that side of Guanella Pass, as well as dispersed camping.
 They put you within a reasonable drive of I-70 and Georgetown, plus the back way to Denver Metro via Highway 285.